Previous dayApril 16, 2026Next day

 65.8 km---✓ ReviewedUSGS →

-On April 16, 2026, worldwide seismic activity registered a magnitude 2.6 earthquake 149 km SE of Akutan, Alaska at 23:11 UTC.
-At a depth of 65.8 km, the event was shallow crustal.
+A magnitude 2.6 seismic event took place 149 km SE of Akutan, Alaska on April 16, 2026 at 23:11 UTC.
+The event originated approximately 65.8 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 53.278°, -164.032°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 53.278°N, -164.032°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16